hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/commands.html.md

 ## watch

-~> **Warning:** The `watch` command is experimental.
-You should only use it in development environments.
+~> **Warning:** The `watch` command is experimental, so you should only use it in development environments.
+It also automatically deploys all changes without asking for confirmation.

 The `watch` command watches a directory for changes and automatically synthesizes and deploys changes as they happen.
 It allows for rapid iterations when developing infrastructure, especially when working with serverless services.
-It currently supports only one stack at a time and automatically deploys changes without asking for confirmation.
+It currently supports only one stack at a time.

 Watch reads your root `.gitignore` file to determine which files trigger a `synth` and it uses the `outdir` of your `cdktf.json` (or the default `cdktf.out`) to do so for a deploy.
 It will generate a checksum of the subdirectory containing the Terraform code for your stack to skip deploys if the synthesized Terraform config did not change.